szego/SE-CommentPreview/README.md

 The Marked! version uses [Marked](../../../../chjj/marked) to process Markdown instead of Pagedown and waits for you to stop typing before updating the preview.

 #### Known issues
+- Causes other live previews on the page to stop rendering MathJax.
 - Does not work on Firefox.
 - The preview renders a wider variety of markdown than Stack Exchange allows in comments.
     - Workaround: don't use Markdown in comments that isn't allowed.

 #### Wishlist
+- Figure out how to make this script play nicely with pre-existing live previews.
 - Figure out how to get this script working on Firefox.